EinfachFinn/AI-Politics-Sim/README.md

 🔑 API Key Setup
 To connect with the LLM backend (e.g., Together AI), you'll need an API key.

+Hey, just a quick note: I won’t be adding my API key to any public GitHub profile or repository for security reasons.
+Thanks for understanding!

 Options:
 1. Ask Finn Behrens for an API KEY